The Contiguous Art Gallery Problem is in {\Theta}(n log n): Lower bound

-We now give a construction reducing \setInter to computing the minimum number of guards for a given polygon.
+We now give a construction reducing \setInter where $A$ and $B$ are integer sets and $A$ is sorted to computing the minimum number of guards for a given polygon.
 For this we construct three gadgets, that we place on the boundary of a big polygon.
-The big polygon is a right isosceles triangle, whose base has length $n^3$.
-For the following construction refer to \Cref{fig:lowerbound}.
+The big polygon is a right isosceles triangle, whose base has length $2n^3$ (we refer to \Cref{fig:lowerbound}).

-The first gadget, called the \emph{blocker gadget}, is used to encode the sorted list $A$.
-We remove for each $a \in A$ a unit square centered at the boundary of the triangle at $(a,\min(a,n^3-a))$.
-The primary effect these gadgets have, is that there can exist no guard $(g, [u, v])$ with $g$ at the boundary of the big polygon and $g \in (a,\min(a,n^3-a))$.
+The first gadget, called the \emph{blocker gadget} (Figure~\ref{fig:blocker}), is used to encode the sorted list $A$.
+We remove for each $a \in A$ a unit square centered at the boundary of the triangle at $(a,a)$.
+Note that we can insert these gadgets along the triangle boundary in clockwise order, as $A$ is sorted.
+Due to this gadget, there there can exist no guard $(g, [u, v])$ where $g = (a, a)$.

-The second gadget, called the \emph{laser gadget}, is used to encode the unsorted list $B$.
-At the midpoint of the base, in an interval of length $1$, we will place laser gadgets evenly spread over the interval.
-For each $b \in B$, the laser gadget consists of two thin rectangular extensions to the polygon.
-They are angled in such a way that the extension of the rectangles intersects only near $(b,\min(b,n^3-b))$.
-In particular, any guard $g$ that wants to guard both these rectangular extensions has to be at the boundary of the big polygon and in particular in $(b,\min(b,n^3-b))$.
+The second gadget, called the \emph{laser gadget} (Figure~\ref{fig:laser}), is used to encode the unsorted list~$B$.
+At the midpoint of the base, the interval from $(n^3, 0)$ to $(n^3 + n, 0)$, we will place evenly spread laser gadgets.
+For each $b \in B$, the laser gadget consists of two thin extensions to the polygon.
+Specifically, we iterate over $j \in [n]$ in increasing order, where each index $j$ has the sub interval $I_j$ of the base of the triangle from $(n^3 + 0.5 j, 0)$ to $(n^3 + 0.5j + 0.25, 0)$.
+Given $I_j$, take the lines from $(b_j, b_j)$ through four points within $I_j$, and intersect those with some well-chosen line below the x-axis, e.g. $y=-1$, to obtain the desired vertices.
+Now, to guard the base of the triangle corresponding to $I_j$, a guard must be placed exactly on the point $(b_j,b_j)$.
+Crucially, the placement of this gadget depends on the index $j$ and not the value $b_j$.
+Thus, we can specify all edges along the base of the triangle in clockwise order by iterating over $j$ from low to high.

-The last gadget, called the \emph{disjoiner gadget}, is used to ensure that no guard can guard more than one laser gadget.
-In fact, any guard that guards more than one edge from the disjoiner gadget must be below the base of the triangle.
-The disjoiner gadget is formed by placing a small rectangle underneath the base of the polygon, and connect it with a small channel to the base.
-We place a disconnector gadget between every laser gadget, and before the first and after the last laser gadget.
+The last gadget, the \emph{disjoiner gadget} (Figure~\ref{fig:disjoiner}), is used to ensure that no guard can guard more than one laser gadget.
+Between each interval $I_j$ and $I_{j+1}$ on the base of the triangle, we create a disjoiner gadget by placing a small rectangle underneath the base of the polygon, connecting it with a small channel.
+We also place a disjoiner gadget before $I_1$ and after $I_n$.

-Since $A$ is sorted, we can perform the first part of the construction in linear time, describing the polygon in a clock-wise order.
-The remaining part of the construction can also be completed in a clock-wise order: the disjoiners do not rely on the input, and the laser gadgets can be constructed by taking the line from $(b,\min(b,n^3-b))$ through four points on the $x$-axis, and intersecting with some well-chosen rectangle below the $x$-axis.